 The student loan default rate at Virginia Tech is 1.2%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for Virginia Tech are given below.

 |Food, Nutrition & Related Services||275||$23,946|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2019-2020, 34,168 students took at least one online class at Virginia Tech.
-This is an increase from the 11,760 students who took online classes the previous year.
+In 2020-2021, 21,377 students took at least one online class at Virginia Tech.
+This is a decrease from the 34,168 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering Virginia Tech, here are some more schools you may be interested in knowing more about.

 Curious on how these schools stack up against Virginia Tech?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!